FixMyBerlin/radwege-check.de/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.
+This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for more information.
+It contains dependencies which have different Licenses, see [`package.json`](./package.json).

 ## Thanks